Hypfer/Valetudo/docs/_pages/integrations/mqtt.md

 #### Consumables monitoring (`ConsumableMonitoringCapability`) <a id="consumablesmonitoringconsumablemonitoringcapability" />

 *Node, capability: [ConsumableMonitoringCapability](/pages/usage/capabilities-overview.html#consumablemonitoringcapability)*

+**Note:** This is an optional exposed capability handle and thus will only be available via MQTT if enabled in the Valetudo configuration.

 {% include alert.html type="warning" content="Some information contained in this document may not be exactly what is sent or expected by actual robots, since different vendors have different implementations.
 Refer to the table below.